What are dermal fillers?

 A lot of patients opting for lip augmentation treatments are unhappy with their undefined lip shape and/or thin lips.
 However, the shape and size of the lips is determined by genetics, which alters with age.
 Moreover, some lifestyle habits like smoking may actually cause the formation of smoker’s lines (fine wrinkles around the lips which are sometimes known as lipstick lines because they cause lipstick to bleed when applied).
 Furthermore, some patients may suffer from persistent dehydrated lips.
 So, when face fillers are injected, the vermilion borders of the lips can be augmented for a shapely pair of lips.
 The volume and hydration can also be increased for a voluptuous pout.

-Besides wrinkles, lines and scars, sagging skin can be distressing for patients, too.
+Besides wrinkles, lines, and scars, sagging skin can be distressing for patients, too.
 Once volume is lost, the skin can start to sag, especially around the neckline.
-The aging process coupled with other influences like weight loss, sun damage, stress and gravity affect the skin’s integrity, resulting in loose skin.
+The aging process coupled with other influences like weight loss, sun damage, stress, and gravity affect the skin’s integrity, resulting in loose skin.
 Dermal fillers can be injected in these areas to give more definition and support.
-Hence, skin appears tauter and more contoured.
+Hence, the skin appears tauter and more contoured.

 - Most of the common side effects experienced by patients are due to inflammatory reactions.
 These injection site reactions are actually the body’s physiological process in combating trauma (i.e. injections).
 These reactions should subside on its own within 2 weeks.

 - Inflammatory reactions such as pain, swelling, redness, itching, bruising.

 - Undesirable reactions like poor/weak filling effect, Tyndall effect (bluish discoloration of the injected areas) and lumps may be caused by inaccurate injection techniques.